I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddtape/ns-ntddtape-_tape_create_partition.md

 ## Members

-`Count`

-Indicates the number of partitions to create.

 `Method`

 Indicates the method used to create the partitions.
 This member can have one of the following values: